Turkey, NATO, and a Shifting World | National Review

 Some believe that you have to wait Erdogan out.
 He will not be around forever.
 And roughly half the country is against him.
 NATO has had troublesome members before — even France was a problem, for some years.
 Have patience with Turkey and get through this backsliding period.
 Others, such as Michael Rubin of the American Enterprise Institute, think it is too late: Erdogan has “de-Atlanticized,” or “de-NATO-ized,” the military, and has indoctrinated a whole generation of Turkish youth.
 There is no going back.
 Erdogan has indeed made “a new Turkey,” in his own phrase.

 I myself think of the Palmerstonian adage: Nations do not have permanent allies but permanent interests.
 For some years now — at least half of Erdogan’s 16-year reign — Turkey has not looked like an ally, certainly not of the United States or NATO.
 Mark Esper, the U.S. secretary of defense, said on October 21, “We had no obligation, if you will, to defend the Kurds from a longstanding NATO ally.”
 Does this kind of thinking make sense in today’s world?
 Does it comport with the realities on the ground?
 Does it jibe with conscience?
 Remember, U.S. forces took off from Erbil, not Incirlik.
-And, according to various sources, among them U.S. officials, Abu Bakr al-Baghdadi was located thanks to Kurdish intelligence.
+And the terror chief Baghdadi was located thanks to Kurdish intelligence.

 No one, including me, has an easy answer to the Turkish question, and the specific question of Turkey in NATO.
 Nate Schenkkan asks, “What does it look like to have an ally that’s not fully trusted within the alliance?”
 We are seeing that now, as he says.
 “It is uncomfortable, and challenging, but not unmanageable.
 And people are getting used to the idea.”
 True.

-Note: Editor’s Note: Below is a version of a piece published in the current issue of National Review.